The Biology of CHI: Genes, Channels, and Subtypes

 This page explains the genetics and biology of congenital hyperinsulinism (CHI) for educational purposes.
 It does not replace professional medical advice, and you should always consult your pediatric endocrinologist or genetic counselor regarding your child's specific test results and treatment plan.

-Get notified when new research about Congenital isolated hyperinsulinism is published.
+Get notified when new evidence is published on Congenital isolated hyperinsulinism.